The colouring number of infinite graphs

-What Komjáth proved in~\cite{Kom} is that if the colouring number of a graph $G$ is bigger than some infinite cardinal $\mu$, then $G$ contains either a $K_\mu$, i.e., $\mu$ mutually adjacent vertices, or~$G$ contains for each positive integer $k$ an induced copy of the complete bipartite graph $K_{k,k}$.
+The result of~\cite{Kom} is that if the colouring number of a graph $G$ is bigger than some infinite cardinal $\mu$, then $G$ contains either a $K_\mu$, i.e., $\mu$ mutually adjacent vertices, or~$G$ contains for each positive integer $k$ an induced copy of the complete bipartite graph $K_{k,k}$.
 This condition is not a characterisation: there are graphs, such as $K_{\omega, \omega}$, which have small colouring number but nevertheless include an induced $K_{k,k}$ for each $k$.

 Since having colouring number $\le \mu$ is closed not only under taking induced subgraphs but even under taking subgraphs, it seems easier to look first for a characterisation in terms of forbidden subgraphs.
-When playing with the ideas appearing in Komjáth's proof, we realized that they can be used to give just such a transparent characterization of ``having colouring number $\le\mu$'' in terms of forbidden subgraphs.
-For some explicit graphs called {\it $\mu$-obstructions}, to be introduced in Definition~\ref{obstr} below, we shall prove
+Our main result is that there is indeed a transparent characterisation of ``having colouring number $\le\mu$'' in terms of forbidden subgraphs.
+For some explicit graphs called {\it $\mu$-obstructions}, to be introduced in Definition~\ref{obstr} below, we shall prove the following.

 \begin{thm} Let $G$ be a graph and let $\mu$ denote some infinite cardinal.
 Then the statement $\col(G)>\mu$ is equivalent to $G$ containing some $\mu$-obstruction as a subgraph. \end{thm}